j-c-cook/CS5433BIGDATAGroup6/Group6_PA2/Group6_Task_2_README.md

 the most important feature, that is what we will move forward with.
 However, Spearman and Kendall indicating that Bedroom is more important is an interesting finding.

+There are 6 files output from this task.
+Each method (Pearson, Kendall and Spearman) all have a csv and heatmap pdf exported.